Engineers Are Becoming Agent Managers

 The Review Bottleneck

 There's an operational problem that sneaks up on you.
-If AI helps each engineer produce 2-3x more code, but you have the same number of senior engineers reviewing it, you've created a bottleneck that didn't exist before.
+If AI helps each engineer produce 2-3x more code but you keep the same number of senior reviewers, you've created a bottleneck that didn't exist before.

 I'm seeing this on two of my teams right now.
-PR queues are longer.
-Review turnaround is slower.
-Seniors are spending their entire day in review, which means they're not doing the design and coordination work that only they can do.
-The AI amplified output without amplifying the capacity to absorb that output.
+PR queues are longer, review turnaround is slower, and seniors are spending their entire day in review instead of doing the design and coordination work that only they can do.
+The AI amplified output without amplifying the capacity to absorb it.

 How I'm Restructuring